-- 1. Delete section 201.3 in its entirety and substitute in its place the following: - 201.3 "Terms defined in other codes.
-Where terms are not defined in 120-3-3-03 of Chapter 120-3-3 or other applicable chapters of the Rules and Regulations of the Safety Fire Commissioner, or this Code and are defined in the International Building Code (IBC), the International Fuel Gas Code (IFGC), the International Mechanical Code (IMC), or the codes and standards of the National Fire Protection Association (NFPA), as adopted by this Chapter and other Rules and Regulations of the Safety Fire Commissioner, such terms shall have the meanings ascribed to them as in those codes and standards." - 2.
+- 1. Delete section 201.3 in its entirety and substitute in its place the following: - 201.3 Terms defined in other codes.
+Where terms are not defined in Rule 120-3-3-.03 or other applicable chapters of the Rules and Regulations of the Safety Fire Commissioner, or this Code and are defined in the International Building Code (IBC), the International Fuel Gas Code (IFGC), the International Mechanical Code (IMC), or the codes and standards of the National Fire Protection Association (NFPA), as adopted by this Chapter and other Rules and Regulations of the Safety Fire Commissioner, such terms shall have the meanings ascribed to them as in those codes and standards. - 2.
 Delete Institutional Group I-2 in its entirety and replace with:

 Institutional Group I-2.
 Institutional Group I-2 occupancy shall include buildings and structures used for medical care on a 24-hour basis for more than five persons who are not capable of self-preservation.
-This group shall include, but not be limited to, the following:
+This group shall include, but not be limited to, the following: Foster care facilities, Detoxification facilities, Hospitals, Nursing homes, Psychiatric hospitals, Assisted Living Communities, Memory Care Units, and Limited Care Facilities (Limited Healthcare).

-Foster care facilities

-Detoxification facilities

-Hospitals

-Nursing homes

-Psychiatric hospitals

-Assisted Living Communities

-Memory Care Units

-Limited Care Facilities (Limited Healthcare)